JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/develop.md

 end
 ```

-Note that we can control the number of rows or columns using keyword arguments `nrows` and `ncols`.
-The second function consists of two methods and converts a given array of real numbers to one big image of the appropriate color type.
+The second function consists of two methods and converts an array of real numbers to one big image of the appropriate colour type.

 ```julia
 # /src/ImageInspector.jl